-In 2011, Stanley was elected Chair of the Allegheny County Bar Associations' Civil Litigation Section.
-His term ran from July 1, 2011 through June 30, 2012.
+Stanley was the President-elect of the Academy of Trial Lawyers of Allegheny County, Pennsylvania.
+In 2011, Stanley was elected Chair of the Allegheny County Bar Associations' Civil Litigation Section and served in that position from July 1, 2011 through June 30, 2012.

 He was appointed to the Allegheny Regional Asset District by former Pittsburgh Mayors, Bob O’Connor and Luke Ravenstahl, serving from 2006 to January, 2014.

 In 2006, Pittsburgh Magazine and the Pittsburgh Urban Magnet Project (PUMP) named Stanley to its list of "40 Under 40," which recognizes 40 individuals under the age of 40 from the Pittsburgh region for their civic, charitable and business accomplishments and contributions to the betterment of the community.